kprakobkit/p10/README.md

-P10 - Peter Prakobkit

-To do:
-- style first search page;
+Plan your meals

+This is my portfolio challenge for week two of Dev Bootcamp.

+- Sinatra app
-- refactor;
+- Some JS frontend
-- deploy;
+- Consumes Yummly API
+- Rufus scheduler to send scheduled emails with Pony